Why Choose Amoskeag?

-AAC remains one of the most buyer-friendly houses in the business.
+Amoskeag Auction Company remains one of the most buyer-friendly houses in the firearm auction business.
 Without the aforementioned sales taxes, and with a buyer’s premium that still remains at 15% for non-credit card purchases, our buyers can spend more out-of-pocket dollars on the guns they want to take home….also leaving more dollars in the consignors pocket, not in the auction houses pocket.
 There is a discounted buyer’s premium for cash and check purchases, with credit card users paying only a modest 2.5 percent more.
-Using Amoskeag’ s website bidding service costs you nothing additional, yet we still list with on-line bidding platforms if it is your wish to utilize their services.
+Using Amoskeag’ s online bidding service costs you nothing additional, yet we still list with online bidding platforms if it is your wish to utilize their services.

 Friendly Terms for Sellers

 Our commission rates are among the most competitive in the firearms auction business and are all inclusive with absolutely NO additional or hidden charges to the consignor.
 Once a contract is signed, your commission rate WILL NOT CHANGE.
 We can tailor a single rate to your consignment, or work with a sliding commission scale which will encompass very preferential rates for more costly arms while maintaining the standard modest commission rates for the more common items being marketed.
 Additionally, our consignors are paid a mere TWENTY BUSINESS DAYS after the sale.
 This is the swiftest payment term in the firearms auction business… putting YOUR money in YOUR pocket faster than houses with 30 and even 45 day payment terms.